(Silene pendula ‘Nodding’)

 USDA Zone: 3-9

-Produces: Nodding clusters of light pink blooms.
+Produces: nodding clusters of 5 petaled light pink flowers.